olegaobini/UNIBOT/README.md

 # TODO
+- write code to detect if robot is vertical or not, then send brake signal
 - fix get angle position implementation
 - figure out quadrature encoding to create wheel speed function
 - print out new side plate with elongated screw slots.
 The main motor belt needs more tension.